Deploy and Battle-Test Your Contract

 What You'll Need

-An AI coding tool with terminal access.
-This guide uses Claude Code, but the same prompts work in Cursor, Windsurf, Codex, or any agent that can run terminal commands.
+• An AI coding tool with terminal access — Claude Code, Cursor, Windsurf, or any agent that can run terminal commands

 Windows users: Use WSL2 and run your AI tool inside the WSL terminal.